philwild/infosecdocs/docs/README.md

 The InfoSec app relies on the CIM to function properly.
 If you have not yet installed the CIM to support the InfoSec app.
 Please look at the [Installation Instructions](#Installation).

-Splunk Education has published a short video explaining the value and use of the CIM  onto YouTube [here](https://www.youtube.com/watch?v=QTklD7OiN74) (8:30 mins).
+Splunk Education has published a short video explaining the value and use of the CIM on YouTube [here](https://www.youtube.com/watch?v=QTklD7OiN74) (8:30 mins).
 The video also covers installation and configuration of the CIM.

 The CIM add-on contains a collection of preconfigured data models that you can apply to your data at search time.
 Each data model in the CIM consists of a set of field names and tags that define the least common denominator of a domain of interest.
 You can use these data models to normalise and validate data at search time, accelerate key data in searches and dashboards, or create new reports and visualisations with Pivot.